cmakler/kgjs/docs/point.md

 ## Dragging

-You can attach drag behavor to a point using the `drag` attribute.
+You can attach drag behavior to a point using the `drag` attribute.
 Drag is an array of drag instructions.

 <div filename="point/dragPoint1" width="500" height="425" class="codePreview"></div>